Certification and Classification of Linear Quantum Error Mitigation Methods: Taxonomical Classification of Mitigation Methods

 so \(\tAngleHI\tAngle<0\) and the hidden inverse is a gate with a target angle of \(\tAngleHI\) instead of \(\tAngle\):

 Since a global sign for a gate is irrelevant (for a quantum channel) this is equivalent to our original noisy gate but with a rotational error \(\eAngleHI\) instead of \(\eAngle\).
 Since we assume the sign of the rotational error is always the same as that of the target rotation (and \(\tAngleHI\) has the opposite sign to \(\tAngle\)) this means that \(\eAngleHI\) will have the opposite sign to \(\eAngle\).
 Thus \(\oGN{U}{}{}{HI}{}{}\) is a gate variant with the opposite rotational error to our original gate, but the same noise-free component.
-If the magnitude of the over-rotational error is fixed, then we have \(\eAngle =-\eAngleHI\) and therefore \(\oC{E}{RE}{}{HI}{}{VL}=\oC{E}{RE}{}{}{}{VL}^\dagger\), as with the standard hidden inverse procedure.
-However, as we will see in \secR{R}, we can tolerate some difference in the magnitudes of \(\eAngleHI\) and \(\eAngle\) as long as their signs are opposed and they are the same order of magnitude (\ie \(\eAngleHI^{2}\ll \eAngle\), \(\eAngle^{2}\ll \eAngleHI\)).
+If the magnitude of the over-rotational error is fixed, then we have \(\eAngle =-\eAngleHI\) and therefore \(\oC{E}{RE}{}{HI}{}{VL}=\oC{E}{RE}{}{}{}{VL}^\dagger\), as with the standard hidden-inverse procedure.
+However, as we will see in \secR{R}, we can tolerate some difference in the magnitudes of \(\eAngleHI\) and \(\eAngle\), as long as their signs are opposed and they have the same order of magnitude (\ie \(\eAngleHI^{2}\ll \eAngle\), \(\eAngle^{2}\ll \eAngleHI\)).

-So we should be able to apply the hidden inverse procedure to Hermitian operators/gates and operators/gates suffering from correlated over-rotation errors (\ie when the relative sign between the rotational error and the target rotation is fixed and independent of the rotation angle).
+So we should be able to apply the hidden-inverse procedure to Hermitian operators/gates and operators/gates suffering from correlated over-rotation errors (\ie when the relative sign between the rotational error and the target rotation is fixed and independent of the rotation angle).